MischaU8/yumyum/modelling/create-a-tetrahedron-d4-from-a-cube_qzDhPghLPWY.md

-yum yum flight here with a quick look at creating a tetrahedron from a cube in plasticity start with a new scene use the line tool to create diagonal lines through each face then select the cube followed by the curves and use the
+yum yum flight here with a quick look at creating a tetrahedron from a cube in
+Plasticity start with a new scene use the line tool to create diagonal lines through each face then select the cube followed by the curves and use the